Mosamorphing/WTF-React/10_More Hooks/readme.md

 }
 ```

-In this example, we are making sure that we don't filteredData to be "recalculated" everytime, instead we want it to happen only when data and/or count changes.
-Whenever the data or count value changes, the useMemo hook re-calculates the filteredData and then updates the component. useMemo and useCallback (another react hook we will get into in a moment) are used to optimize performance in React applications by preventing unnecessary re-renders.
-For instance, useMemo memoizes the result of a calculation, meaning that it remembers the result of a function and only re-calculates it when the dependencies change.
-If a calculation is costly, using useMemo can significantly improve performance by avoiding redundant computations.
+In this example, we are ensuring that `filteredData` is not recalculated on every render.
+Instead, it is recalculated only when `data` or `count` changes.
+This is achieved using the `useMemo` hook.
+By memoizing `filteredData`, React avoids recalculating it unnecessarily, thus optimizing performance, especially when dealing with costly computations.

+`useMemo` and `useCallback` (which we’ll discuss next) are both used to optimize performance in React applications.
+While `useMemo` memoizes the result of a calculation, `useCallback` memoizes a callback function.
+This prevents unnecessary re-renders of components that depend on these values or functions.

 # 3. useCallback

-useCallback is similar to useMemo but instead of memoizing a value, it memoizes a callback function.
-This is useful for preventing unnecessary re-renders of child components when passing callback functions as props.
+`useCallback` is similar to `useMemo`, but instead of memoizing a value, it memoizes a callback function.
+This is useful for preventing unnecessary re-renders of child components that receive the callback function as a prop.

-Here's a simple example;
+Here’s a simple example:

 ```javascript
 import { useCallback, useState } from "react";